-Microbiological analysis of peda samples during storage was examined for total viable count as well as yeast and mould counts as per the standard methods [29].
+Microbiological analysis of peda samples was examined on initial and final days during storage for total viable count as well as yeast and mould counts as per the standard methods [29].
 The data on microbiological quality is presented in log10 values.